Paul Goldschmidt Player Props: Cardinals vs. Angels

 Paul Goldschmidt At The Plate

-- Goldschmidt has an OPS of .914, fueled by an OBP of .405 to go with a slugging percentage of .509.
-All three of those stats are best among St. Louis hitters this season.
+- Among the qualifying hitters in MLB, his batting average ranks 24th, his on-base percentage ranks 14th, and he is 38th in the league in slugging.

-- Among qualified hitters in MLB, his batting average ranks 23rd, his on-base percentage ranks 14th, and he is 37th in the league in slugging.
+- Goldschmidt will look to extend his four-game hitting streak.
+He's batting .250 over the course of his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.